datacenter/ACI-Kubernetes-Visualiser/docs/README.md

 helm install -n vkaci vkaci vkaci/vkaci -f values.yaml
 ```

-- In a few seconds the application should be rechable on the `externalIPs` you have specified
+- In a few seconds the application should be reachable on the `externalIPs` you have specified.